aehrenthal/openapi-to-ts/README.md

 ### Interface Prefixes

-If your schema is called `Cat` by default, the interface openapi-to-ts will generate will also be called `Cat`.
+If your schema is called `Cat`, by default openapi-to-ts will generate the interface with the name `Cat`.
 However, you can optionally supply the `--prefixWithI` option to append the letter `I` to the interface's name.
 If you do so, the schema by the name of `Cat` will be converted to an interface called `ICat`.

 To use this option, please run: